Hi there. It's nice to meetcha!

-Aphyr, or Kyle Kingsbury, is a computer safety researcher working as an independent consultant.
-He's the author of the Riemann monitoring system, an introduction to programming in Clojure, and the Jepsen series on distributed systems correctness.
-He smashes databases in San Francisco.
+Kyle Kingsbury, a.k.a "Aphyr", is a computer safety researcher working as an independent consultant.
+He's the author of the Riemann monitoring system, the Clojure from the Ground Up introduction to programming, and the Jepsen series on distributed systems correctness.
+He grills databases in the American Midwest.

-- I've got a Twitter account for snarky jokes, selfies, databases, and leather.
+- I've got a Twitter account for snarky jokes, databases, and leather.

 - There's a bunch of fun software on GitHub.

-- S/M writing and photos live on Tumblr.
+- S/M writing and scandalous selfies live on Tumblr.

 - How long does a Jepsen test take?